OpenNebula/docs/source/open_cluster_deployment/open_cloud_networking_setup/vlan.rst

         RESERVED = "0, 1, 4095"
     ]

 By modifying this section, you can reserve some VLANs so they aren't assigned to a Virtual Network.
 You can also define the first VLAN ID.
 When a new isolated network is created, OpenNebula will find a free VLAN ID from the VLAN pool.
-This pool is global, and it's also shared with the :ref:`Open vSwitch <openvswitch>` network mode.
+This pool is global, and it's also shared with the :ref:`Open vSwitch Networks <openvswitch>` network mode.

 The following configuration parameters can be adjusted in ``/var/lib/one/remotes/etc/vnm/OpenNebulaNetwork.conf``: